Vets, pets and traditional Chinese meds

 Ms Ho pays between $150 and $180 for each VetMobile home consultation, depending on the type of prescriptions and treatments carried out.
 A trip to a regular clinic can set her back by $200 to $300.

-During the pandemic, many pet owners have found more convenience in house-call services that allow them to remain in the safety of their homes and not breach Covid-19 safety measures.
+During the pandemic, many pet owners have found that house-call services allow them to remain in the safety of their homes and not breach Covid-19 safety measures.

 Dr Yang and Mr Choo say their practice lets them foster close relationships with pets and owners alike, as appointments take place in a comfortable and familiar setting.It also allows them to better understand a pet's condition.